ReneNulschDE/mbapi2020/README.md

 - engine_stop:
   Stop the engine of a car defined by a vin.

+- preconditioning_configure_seats:
+  Configure which seats should be preconditioned of a car defined by a vin.

 - preheat_start:
   Start the preheating of a zero emission car defined by a vin.